 Separately, Barnier said the bloc is close to a deal on the capital charges that should apply to bank loans to small businesses.

-Cigarette makers including Philip Morris International Inc. (PM) and British American Tobacco Plc (BATS) are fighting a last-ditch battle against a smoking crackdown in Russia, with three weeks left to change the government’s mind.
+Cigarette makers including Philip Morris International Inc. (PM:US) and British American Tobacco Plc (BATS) are fighting a last-ditch battle against a smoking crackdown in Russia, with three weeks left to change the government’s mind.